-Southaven, MS — Two years ago, police responding to a call of domestic violence went to the wrong home and killed an innocent husband.
+Southaven, MS — Three years ago, police responding to a call of domestic violence went to the wrong home and killed an innocent husband.
 A year later, the tragedy grew deeper when TFTP learned that the officers involved in the killing would not be charged.
-Now, two years later, we are finding that the government is trying to dismiss the family’s lawsuit, claiming that Ismael Lopez had no Constitutional rights, therefore his murder did not matter.
+Then we found out that the government is trying to dismiss the family’s lawsuit, claiming that Ismael Lopez had no Constitutional rights, therefore his murder did not matter.

 In July of 2018, the officers who killed Lopez were brought to a grand jury by District Attorney John Champion who attempted to get them indicted on charges of homicide.
 However, the grand jury irresponsibly failed to return an indictment.

 “The grand jury was given all of the evidence and they decided not to indict,” Champion said.
 “From my perspective, the case is closed at this point.”

 Now, according to a document filed by the City of Southaven Tuesday, the city is attempting to justify the murder and dismiss the lawsuit by claiming Lopez has no rights because he was an undocumented immigrant.

 Ismael Lopez had no Fourth or Fourteenth Amendment civil rights as alleged in the Complaint.
 There is no jurisdiction based on the absence of any legally recognized relationship of Ismael Lopez with the United States at the time of his death.
 In the alternative, there is no standing by either Plaintiff due to the illegal alien status of Lopez at the time of his death in tandem with his insufficient connections with the United States of the type, dignity, and caliber required for standing.